Principal Investigator Training & Certification Tuition

 How much do principal investigators make?
 PI salaries range from $112,000 to $250,000+, depending on specialty, funding, and trial complexity.
 The ARPIC certification can help unlock higher salary tiers.

 How can I become a certified principal investigator?
 Enroll in the ARPIC program, complete the training modules, and pass the proctored 50-question exam.
-You’ll earn CME and CPD credits, a certificate, and a LinkedIn badge.
+You’ll earn CPD credits, a certificate, and a LinkedIn badge.

 What does a principal investigator do day to day?
 PIs manage research teams, ensure protocol adherence, review data, handle compliance, and communicate with sponsors and oversight boards.